Weighted Ehrhart series and a type-$\mathsf{B}$ analogue of a formula of MacMahon: MacMahon's formula of type

-For $\eta=(1,\dots,1)$ the identity specialises to the symmetric group on the left hand side of the theorem above (see also Example~\ref{exa_q-Ehrhartseries_Chapoton} (i)).
-Since $S_n$ is a Coxeter group of type~$\mathsf{A}$, we refer to Theorem~\ref{MacMahonA} as MacMahon’s formula of type~$\mathsf{A}$.\\ By passing from permutations to signed permutations we get the hyperoctahedral group $B_n$, a Coxeter group of type~$\mathsf{B}$, and its generalisation $B_{\eta}$.
-Considering the signed analogue of the simplex $\Delta_n=\conv\{0,e_1,\dots,e_n\}$ we obtain $\conv\{e_1,-e_1,\dots ,e_n,-e_n\}$ which is the cross polytope.
-This carries over to the equality of the rational functions in Theorem~\ref{MacMahonA}, namely the joint distribution of major index and descent over signed multiset permutations over a suitable denominator and the weighted Ehrhart series of products of cross polytopes.
+For $\eta=(1,\dots,1)$ the identity specialises to the symmetric group on the left hand side of Theorem~\ref{MacMahonA} (see also Example~\ref{exa-q-Ehrhartseries}~(ii)).
+Since $S_n$ is a Coxeter group of type~$\mathsf{A}$, we refer to Theorem~\ref{MacMahonA} as MacMahon's formula of type~$\mathsf{A}$.\\ By passing from permutations to signed permutations we get the hyperoctahedral group~$B_n$, a Coxeter group of type~$\mathsf{B}$, and its generalisation $B_{\eta}$, cf.~Section~\ref{section:subsignedmultisetperm}.
+On the polytope side we consider the cross polytope $\cp_n = \conv\{e_1,-e_1,\dots ,e_n,-e_n\}$ as a signed analogue of the standard simplex $\Delta_n=\conv\{0,e_1,\dots,e_n\}$.
+This analogy carries over to the equality of rational functions in Theorem~\ref{MacMahonA}, namely the generating polynomial of the joint distribution of major index and descent statistic over the set of signed multiset permutations over a suitable denominator and the weighted Ehrhart series of products of cross polytopes.